Tesla has made quite a stir in the market these past few years.

 But there’s another advantage to it that many often overlook.

-You can use market segmentation as a ladder to reach your target audience as Tesla did.
+You can use market segmentation as a ladder to reach your target audience, as Tesla did.

 Sound vague?
 Let me explain how Tesla benefited from it.

 Tesla wanted to launch sustainable and affordable vehicles for the upper-middle class.
-But, since the electric car was still a fairly new concept, the company thought to try a different approach to reach its customers.
+But, since the electric car was still a fairly new concept, the company thought to try a different approach to reaching its customers.

-Tesla Initially targeted luxury sports car lovers to enter the market.
+Tesla initially targeted luxury sports car lovers to enter the market.
 After the company received funds from the sale, Tesla manufactured vehicles for its real target market.